 I was on top.

 My third V10.
 Same number, big progression.

 We use numbers to measure our sport.
 I'll use perspective to measure my progress.

-Check out the Kettlebells for Climbers plan that I used to prepare for V10, as well our other Ebooks.
-It's a great introduction to a versatile training tool, one that you can begin using with only a small investment, and virtually no loss of space.
-If you're interested in hearing more about Kettlebells and how they can help your climbing, listen to my talk with Paul Corsaro, co-author of the plan.
+Check out our Kettlebells for Climbers plan that I used to prepare for V10.
+It's a great introduction to a versatile training tool that you can begin using with only a small investment, and virtually no loss of space.
+If you're interested in hearing more about kettlebells and how they can help your climbing, be sure to listen to my talk with Paul Corsaro, co-author of the plan.